Social

 Our extensive expertise in the sector gives us a responsibility to support the next generation to develop skills and forge their career paths.
 To achieve this aim, we dedicate significant resource to upskilling our staff to ensure they have the knowledge, skills and expertise to successfully progress.

 Over the years, we have supported hundreds of people to achieve their qualifications and we operate one of the largest apprenticeship programmes in Scotland.
-An aspirational benchmark set for the housebuilding industry involves having 7% of the workforce as trainees, including graduates and apprentices and we recently received recognition for being well in excess of that.
+An aspirational benchmark set for the housebuilding industry involves having 7% of the workforce as trainees, including graduates and apprentices.
+We far exceed this standard in our committments to training and in May 2023 we had 16% of our employees in formal training.

 Andrew Carr is a first-year apprentice bricklayer has been doing especially well during his studies and on site.
 He was selected to take part in the CITB SkillBuild competition in 2023 and has been an advocate of apprenticeships, going above and beyond by speaking at his former high school to highlight the benefits an apprenticeship can offer.
 You can hear Andrew’s story here: